 Medications (prescription and over-the-counter medication) can be given to students at school.
 The school must have written orders from a physician and written permission from the parent or guardian.
-Consult healthcare professional/office administration for appropriate forms and procedures.
+Consult the school's healthcare professional/office administration for appropriate forms and procedures.